 Consultation on telecommunications services in the Far North

-In its first decision, the CRTC is directing Northwestel to stop adding a $20 monthly surcharge for customers who purchase home digital subscriber line (DSL) Internet services without also purchasing its home phone service.
+In its first decision, the CRTC is directing Northwestel Inc. (Northwestel) to end its practice of adding a $20 surcharge to the bills of customers who purchase home digital subscriber line (DSL) Internet services without also purchasing its home phone service.

-Read the decision about Removal of Northwestel’s $20 surcharge.
+Read the decision about the Removal of Northwestel’s $20 surcharge.

 Key topics for discussion